 17. Conducts and documents fire drills and emergency procedures as necessary.

 3. Maintains required certifications.

-4. Attends all mandatory orientation and training activities, scheduled staff meetings and in-services/training as
+4. Attends all mandatory orientation and training activities, scheduled staff meetings and in-services/training as requested by Supervisor.

-5. Establishes and maintains effective working relationships with individuals, co-workers, parents, agencies, and
+5. Establishes and maintains effective working relationships with individuals, co-workers, parents, agencies, and the public.

 6. Uses communication skills to participate effectively as a team member.